diegog956/RentYourBook/README.md

 - **Database**: Robust database management using MySQL.
 - **Cloud Integration**: Leveraging AWS services for deployment and scalability.

-**Note**: This project is currently under active development.
-Stay tuned for more updates and enhancements!

 ## 🛠️ Tech Stack

 - **Framework**: FastAPI